1930 UCI Road World Championships – Men's road race

 The men's road race at the 1930 UCI Road World Championships was the fourth edition of the event.
 The race took place on Saturday 30 August 1930 in Liège, Belgium.
 The race was won by Alfredo Binda of Italy.

+Race report

+The professional road race was decided in a sprint.
+Alfredo Binda won ahead of compatriot Learco Guerra and the defending champion, Belgian Georges Ronsse.
+Binda thus revenged for his defeat against Ronsse in the previous world championship.
+It was also his second world title.